akoenig/gulp-imacss/README.md

 });
 ```

-Your are also able to do something different before piping it to `imacss`:
+You're are also able to do something different before piping it to `imacss`:

 ```javascript
 var svg2png = require('gulp-svg2png');